lindsaysteinbach/js-atm-function-based-cssi-prework-2016/README.md

 # Code Challenge 11 - ATM (functional version)

-This challenge asks that yu build a functioning ATM that allows users to select from deposit or withdraw to add and subtract from their balance.
+This challenge asks that you to build a functioning ATM that allows a user to select from deposit or withdraw to add and subtract from their balance.
 The current balance should be displayed below and update with each transaction.

 ## Tasks